 This service treats mostly school-aged and younger patients.
 Fellows work with a seasoned attending, managing all aspects of the care of a team of seven to nine patients, including psychopharmacology, individual and milieu needs (e.g. collaborative problem solving), educational and larger systems needs (e.g., child welfare), and family treatment.
 Residents also have the opportunity to interact with managed care entities, depending on individual patient needs.

-The Merck Child and Adolescent Inpatient Unit specializes in assessing and treating children and adolescents who have autism spectrum disorder.
-The unit also works with children who have developmental disabilities and co-occurring psychiatric or behavioral disorders.
+The Center for Autism and Developmental Disorders (CADD) Inpatient Units specialize in assessing and treating individuals with autism spectrum disorder and/or developmental disabilities with co-occurring psychiatric or behavioral disorders.
 This unique program offers a wide selection of treatment contexts and modalities within which residents have the opportunity to train.
 Similar to the experience on the child inpatient unit, fellows manage all aspects of care of a team of seven to nine patients under the supervision of an attending experienced with this special population.

 Mathilda Theiss Child Development Center

-This Mathilda Theiss Child Development Center is a unique clinical setting within a local community which allows the child fellow to observe typically developing infants, toddlers, and preschoolers alongside of children with developmental and other behavioral disorders.
+The Mathilda Theiss Child Development Center is a unique clinical setting within a local community which allows the child fellow to observe infants, toddlers, and preschoolers with developmental and other behavioral disorders.
 The Center’s Behavioral Health service offers a parent/infant assessment and treatment program (e.g. Parent Child Interactional Training, Parent-Child Psychotherapy, etc.) as well as a toddler day treatment program.
-Fellows evaluate and treat patients and families within both settings, working with psychiatrists and psychologists with expertise in these age groups.
+Fellows evaluate and treat patients and families within both settings, working with a psychiatrist and psychologists with expertise in these age groups.